Chloe-Zhouu/SmartEnergy-Project/README.md

 **Data Acquisition**

-The dataset acquired from a household in New York City which involves appliances level power consumption and weather data.
+The dataset acquired from a household in Vancouver which involves appliances level power consumption and weather data.

 **Data Preprocessing**